-Yokohama's debt burden--net direct and indirect debt in both nominal yen terms and as a share of operating revenue--has significantly declined over the past decade, but remains high and continues to be a key constraint to its credit profile.
-Total net debt has fallen to ¥3.9 trillion as of the end of fiscal 2021 from a peak of around ¥5 trillion as of the end of fiscal 2003.
+Yokohama's debt burden - net direct and indirect debt in both nominal yen terms and as a share of operating revenue - has significantly declined over the past decade, but remains high and continues to be a key constraint to its credit profile.
+Total net debt has fallen further to ¥3.8 trillion as of the end of fiscal 2023 from a peak of around ¥5 trillion as of the end of fiscal 2003.

-More notably, the corresponding debt ratio relative to operating revenue has seen a more rapid improvement to around 180% in fiscal 2019, from around 250% in fiscal 2015, reflecting a progressive decline in indirect debt, and to around 140% in fiscal 2021 as the provision of large subsidies by the central government for pandemic-related costs--which boosted operating revenue--in fiscal 2020 and 2021.
-As subsidies normalize, we expect the debt burden to return to close to 160% in fiscal 2023.
+More notably, the corresponding debt ratio relative to operating revenue saw a more rapid improvement to around 180% in fiscal 2019, from around 250% in fiscal 2015, reflecting a progressive decline in indirect debt.
+It improved to around 140% in fiscal 2022, as a result of the provision of large subsidies by the central government for pandemic-related costs - which boosted operating revenue - during fiscal 2020 to 2022.
+As subsidies normalize, we estimate the city's debt burden to return to nearly 150% in fiscal 2023.

-We expect Yokohama's debt burden be contained over the next few years in line with the medium-term plan for the four-year period between fiscal 2022 and 2025 that it had announced in January 2023.
-The city now plans to limit new debt issuance of its general account to around ¥480 billion over the course of the plan, and reduce its debt of its general account to ¥2.47 trillion from ¥2.61 trillion in fiscal 2022 estimates.
+We expect Yokohama's debt burden to be contained over the next few years in line with the medium-term plan for the four-year period between fiscal 2022 and 2025 that it announced in 2023.
+The city now plans to limit new debt issuance of its general account to around ¥460 billion over the course of the plan, and reduce the debt of its general account to ¥2.44 trillion from ¥2.55 trillion, which is estimated for the fiscal 2023.